ddosia/mekao/README.md

 * make a record with same fields as in SQL table you are interested in;
 * describe table in terms of *mekao*;
-* write some general settings for all queries (like how exactly LIMIT queries are constructed for you RDBMS dialect, or how placeholders are looks like for you DB driver).
+* write some general settings for all queries (like how exactly LIMIT queries are constructed for your RDBMS dialect, or how placeholders are looks like for you DB driver).

 ### make a record